GiovanniZambiasi/gameplay-framework-unity/README.md

 *\*\* For unit testing purposes, you can use the `InternalsVisibleTo` attribute to give your test assemblies access to your `Manager`*

 ## Managing dependencies
-`Manager`s are likely to have varying dependencies that must be fulfilled during their `Setup`.
+`Managers` are likely to have varying dependencies that must be fulfilled during their `Setup`.
 You could have a `StoreManager` which needs a reference to a `StoreData` `ScriptableObject`, for example.
 In this case, the default `Setup` callback may not be so useful, and *custom overloads* should be defined.
 It's encouraged to use the same naming for your default callback overloads.
 For example, the `StoreManager` could have a `Setup(StoreData storeData)` overload for the default `Setup` callback.
 The `System` could then *override* the `SetupManagers` method, and call the overloaded version of `Setup`:
 ```cs
 public class MenuSystem : System
 {